Public services in Worthing: Hospitals

 The town's first hospital was built in 1829 on Ann Street.
 A larger building opened in 1846 on Chapel Road, and was given the name "Worthing Infirmary and Dispensary" after an enlargement in 1860.
 In 1881, the first part of what would become Worthing Hospital was opened: an 18-bed facility was built on a former plant nursery on Lyndhurst Road, northeast of the town centre.
 Its range of facilities was extended in 1889, 1900, 1912 and 1923, and there were 78 beds by 1937.
 In 1975, a 375-bed block was added, and the oldest buildings were replaced in 1997 by a new ward of 120 beds.
 The latter extension was undertaken by the Worthing and Southlands Hospitals NHS Trust, but since 1 April 2009 Worthing Hospital has been administered by the Western Sussex Hospitals NHS Trust.
-Meadowfield Hospital, formerly Swandean Hospital, is a mental health unit based in an 1865 house in High Salvington.
+Meadowfield Hospital, formerly Swandean Isolation Hospital, is a mental health unit based in an 1865 house in High Salvington.
 It was opened as an isolation hospital in 1897 and later became a geriatric unit.
 There is another mental health unit at Greenacres, near Worthing Hospital.
 Goring Hall Hospital is a private hospital operated by BMI Healthcare, with 12 day-care beds and a 38-bed ward.
 Princess Margaret opened the facility in 1994.
 The former Courtlands Hospital, opened in 1951 as postoperative care unit operated by Worthing Hospital, was housed in a Grade II listed building in West Worthing until its closure in 1973.
 It was still used for healthcare functions by West Sussex County Council until 1996.